NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: Model Performance and Computation Cost

-For CNN-based ResNet, we compare the proposed NeuralMatrix with the related works AutoAugment\cite{cubuk2018autoaugment}, Cutout\cite{devries2017improved}, AAAI-21\cite{zhao2021distribution} and UI8\cite{zhu2020towards} that works on the CIFAR-10, CIFAR-100, Imagenet, and Mnist-Fashion.
-We consider both floating-point and integer operations.
-Compared with the baseline, the proposed NeuralMatrix has 0.17\% and 0.39\% accuracy losses.
+For CNN-based ResNet, we compare the proposed \textit{NeuralMatrix} with ONESA \cite{sun2024onesa}, a method designed for computational efficiency, as well as with Cutout \cite{devries2017improved}, AAAI-21 \cite{zhao2021distribution}, and UI8 \cite{zhu2020towards}, which focus on improving accuracy at the cost of additional computation.
+These related works report results on datasets such as CIFAR-10, CIFAR-100, ImageNet, and Fashion-MNIST.

+As illustrated in Fig. \ref{fig:accuracy_cnn}, \textit{NeuralMatrix} consistently outperforms ONESA in all cases.
+Compared to the baseline, \textit{NeuralMatrix} incurs a slight accuracy loss of 0.17\% to 0.39\%.
+However, when compared to Cutout, AAAI-21, and UI8, methods designed for higher inference accuracy rather than computational efficiency, the \textit{NeuralMatrix} can achieve better accuracy on occasional datasets.